Anorexia Nervosa: Possible Causes & Symptoms, Tips to Cope-up

 Anorexia is an eating disorder that is related to loss of appetite or loss of interest in food.
 If left undiagnosed and untreated, anorexia nervosa can become a serious mental illness.
 Patients deliberately restrict the amount of food they eat, because they are afraid of being unhealthy or fat.
 Anorexic patients are not actually overweight, but they have an image of themselves as obese people when they look in the mirror.

 Signs & Symptoms of Anorexia

 Gradually, Ruby started skipping meals and making excuses for not eating.
 She had an unhealthy obsession with food and healthy diets.
-She started complaining about being overweight, and was always talking with her friends about losing weight.
+She started complaining about being overweight and was always talking with her friends about losing weight.
 She also spent a lot of time in front of the mirror, looking for flaws in her appearance.
-After eating a large amount of sweets or high fat foods, she would use dietary supplements, laxatives or herbal products for weight loss.
-She focused on exercise and her parents were unaware of when it all became a part of depression, disgust, shame or guilt about her appearance and eating habits.
+After eating a large number of sweets or high-fat foods, she would use dietary supplements, laxatives, or herbal products for weight loss.
+She focused on exercise and her parents were unaware of when it all became a part of depression, disgust, shame, or guilt about her appearance and eating habits.

 Possible Causes of Anorexia

 Adolescents are following a culture promoted by the media of looking thin and sexy.
 For them, this is a “smart, successful person”.
 It is not only teenagers or youngsters who think this way, this is the perception set in all our minds by the media, and is the negative impact of media exposure.
 This impact affects our self-image, self-confidence, and our basic health.
 Our adolescents are easily impressed by certain professions and careers, which promote being thin and extreme weight loss such as ballet and modeling.
 Every teenager like Ruby faces a lot of peer pressure to be thin and sexy.

 How to Cope up with Anorexia